Swathijetti2004/MainFlowInternship/README.md

 **TASK-1**

+**Description:**
+This task involves understanding the basic data types in Python such as lists, dictionaries, and sets.

+**Responsibility:**
+Write a Python program to create a list, a dictionary, and a set.
+Perform basic operations like adding, removing, and modifying elements

 **Lists (List Name: l):**
 ->Created an empty list and initialized it with some elements.
 ->Demonstrated appending, removing, and modifying elements in the list.